 You have too many cats in your neighborhood?
-Learn how you can help reduce the number by humanely trapping, it's the only method proven to work.
+You can improve the lives of outdoor cats with Trap-Neuter-Return, the humane and effective approach for feral cats.
+To successfully trap, neuter, vaccinate, eartip, and return feral cats, you need a plan.
+Learn how you can help reduce the number by humanely trapping and sterilizing.
+It's the only method proven to work.

-Garland Pawsibilities will begin hosting monthly TNR clinics at the Pet Adoption Center in downtown Garland in October.
-Become certified with Garland Pawsibilities and the City of Garland to be considered for financial sterilization assistance for your colony when available, loaner traps ($50 returnable check deposit for each trap) and training assistance.
+Garland Pawsibilities hosts monthly TNR clinics at the Pet Adoption Center located at 813 Main St. in downtown Garland.
+Become certified with Garland Pawsibilities and the City of Garland to qualify for financial sterilization assistance for the feral cat colony, when available.
+Loaner traps ($50 returnable check deposit for each trap) are available to certified Colony Managers.

 Pet Adoption Center